AnatolyUss/nmig/README.md

 <h3>KEY FEATURES</h3>
 <ul>
-<li> Ease of use - the only thing needed to run this app is the Node.js runtime.</li>
-<li> Accuracy of migration the database structure - NMIG converts
+<li> Precise migration of the database structure - NMIG converts
    MySQL data types to corresponding PostgreSQL data types, creates constraints, indexes, primary and foreign keys exactly as they were before migration.</li>

-<li>Ability to migrate big databases - in order to reduce RAM consumption NMIG will split each table's data into several chunks. <br />
+<li>Ability to migrate big databases - in order to eliminate "process out of memory" issues NMIG will split each table's data into several chunks.<br>Each group of chunks will be loaded via separate worker process.</li>
-Chunk size can be adjusted easily via configuration file.</li>

 <li> Speed of data transfer - in order to migrate data fast NMIG uses PostgreSQL COPY protocol.</li>
+<li>Ability to recover migration process if disaster took place (without restarting from the beginning).</li>
 <li>Ease of monitoring - NMIG will provide detailed output about every step, it takes during the execution.</li>
 <li>
  Ease of configuration - all the parameters required for migration should be put in one single JSON document.